kaefers/travis/Readme.md

 ## Installation
 TRAVIS is written in perl and should work out of the box on most UNIX systems.
-If you have compiled versions of HMMER3, BLAST+, MMSeqs2 and MAFFT, you are good to go.
+If you have compiled versions of HMMER3, BLAST+, DIAMOND, MMSeqs2 and MAFFT, you are good to go.
 You can specify the paths in the configuration file.
 However, if you have the programs installed and working with shortcuts/aliases, you can also use these.
 A combination of HMMER3 (v.
-3.1b2), BLAST+ (v.
-2.6.0) , MMseqs2 (v.
+3.3,1), BLAST+ (v.
+2.12.0), DIAMOND (v. v2.0.15.153) MMseqs2 (v.
-5437c6334d659119089cd8758a63838c29753048) and MAFFT (v.
-7.302) worked well on Ubuntu 16.04 and 18.04 but i guess, other versions won’t make problems as long the respective developers do not change their parameter calls or output format.
+45111b641859ed0ddd875b94d6fd1aef1a675b7e) and MAFFT (v.
+7.490) worked well on Ubuntu 20.04 but i guess, other versions won’t make problems as long the respective developers do not change their parameter calls or output format...

-On Ubuntu 18.04, installation of TRAVIS works as follows:
+On Ubuntu 20.04, installation of TRAVIS works as follows:
 ```
 sudo apt install git curl
 git clone https://github.com/kaefers/travis